Srilakshmi184/Enumeration/README.md

 <img width="545" height="349" alt="image" src="https://github.com/user-attachments/assets/f048e4b7-23ed-48af-9c5e-6c3251cb80f8" />

+This image shows the output of the dnsenum tool trying to gather DNS information for myntra.com.
+Similar to your previous attempts, it failed with a "Network is unreachable" error, confirming that your Kali Linux environment currently lacks an active connection to the internet or the target DNS servers.

 ## smtp-user-enum
 Username guessing tool primarily for use against the default Solaris SMTP service.
 Can use either EXPN, VRFY or RCPT TO.